-Most early Legionella research focused on its incidence in potable water systems, but there are crucial differences between potable and reclaimed water systems, namely, the relatively higher level of nutrients in reclaimed water compared to drinking water.
-In 2018, WRF published the project Development of a Risk Management Strategy for Legionella in Reclaimed Water Systems (Reuse-12-05/4756) to provide answers.
+Early research on Legionella focused on its incidence in potable water systems, but there are crucial differences between potable and reclaimed water systems, namely, the relatively higher level of nutrients in reclaimed water compared to drinking water.
+In 2018, WRF published the project Development of a Risk Management Strategy for Legionella in Reclaimed Water Systems (Reuse-12-05) to provide answers.
 Through monitoring at six diverse reclaimed water utilities, the study reinforces that Legionella occurrence is influenced by complex ecological interactions, such as protozoan hosts and water quality parameters.
-It also finds that indicator bacteria (heterotrophic bacteria) do not always correlate with the presence of Legionella, suggesting that Legionella needs to be directly monitored to accurately evaluate the efficacy of mitigation efforts.
+It also finds that indicator bacteria do not always correlate with the presence of Legionella, suggesting that molecular-based methods should supplement culture-based procedures to assess viability of specific organisms.
 The findings underscore the importance of adapting detection methods to enable successful monitoring, maintaining disinfectant residual in distribution systems, and managing nutrients in upstream treatment processes to minimize regrowth in the system.
-Additionally, utilities should clean and flush systems to manage Legionella risk.
+Additionally, utilities should clean and flush systems to inactivate Legionella and protozoa trophozoites.